-Align Connect (HMO C-SNP) is a specialized Medicare Advantage Plan (a Medicare "Special Needs Plan"), which means its benefits are designed for people with special health care needs.
-Align Connect (HMO C-SNP) is designed to provide additional health benefits that specifically help people who have a diagnosis of Dementia.
+There are different types of Medicare health plans.
+Align Thrive (HMO I-SNP) is a specialized Medicare Advantage Plan (a Medicare Advantage "Special Needs Plan"), which means its benefits are designed for people with special health care needs.
+Align Thrive (HMO I-SNP) is designed specifically for people who live in an institution (like a nursing home) and/or live in the community but who need a level of care that is usually provided in a nursing home.

-Our plan includes providers who specialize in treating Dementia.
-It also includes health programs designed to serve the specialized needs of people with this condition.
-In addition, our plan covers prescription drugs to treat most medical conditions, including the drugs that are usually used to treat Dementia.
-As a member of the plan, you get benefits specially tailored to your condition and have all your care coordinated through our plan.
+Our plan includes providers who specialize in treating patients who need this level of care.
+As a member of the plan, you get specially tailored benefits and have all your care coordinated through our plan.